HaythamLhash/forage-midas/README.md

 ---

-## 📌 Notes
+## Notes

-This repository is based on the official JPMC Forage MIDAS starter project.
+This repository follows the structure and requirements of the JPMC Forage MIDAS project.
-Additional functionality should be implemented as required by the Forage tasks.
+Additional functionality can be implemented as required by the assignment or extended for learning purposes.

 ---

-## 📜 License
+## License

-This project follows the licensing terms of the original Forage starter repository.
+This project follows the same license terms as the original Forage starter repository.